Jenny-Jing03/FishTank/README.md

 # FishTank
- *This project is the alternation of the Fish Tank Project in COMP SCI300 of UW-Madison (Fall 2021)* *import *core.jar* for visulization*
+ *This project is the alternation of the Fish Tank Project in COMP SCI300 of UW-Madison (Fall 2021)*

+ *import *core.jar* for visulization*

 ## goal

-- Show a picture in the screen with fish and decoration
+- Show a picture in the screen with moving fishes and decorations
 - No more than 6 moving fishes appeared in the screen
 - When clicking a fish, delete the fish, and add a new fish into screen
 - four types of fish with random speed will add randomly into the screen

-**import *core.jar* for visulization**

 ### component

-- Double Linked List
+#### LinkedNode Class
+- This represents the generic abstract data type linked node.
+This interface will be implemented by a non-generic data structure double linked list in other class.

-  - Fields
+##### Fields
-    - data
-      - the data field
+	data: the reference of data in this linked node
-  	- front
-  		- the previous node
+   	front: the reference of previous node
-  	- next
-  		- the next node
+	next: the reference of next node

-  - Method
+##### Method

-      - accessor
-        - getData
-        - getFront
-        - getNext
-        - toString
-      - mutator
-          - 	 setFront
-          - 	 setNext
+	getData: get the data in this linked node
+	getFront: get the reference of the previous node
+	getNext: get the reference of the next node
+	toString: return the string representation of the node
+	setFront: set the reference of the previous node
+	setNext: set the reference of the next node

-- ObjectList
+#### ObjectList Class
-	- store the decorations and fishes
+- This represents the double linked list of TankObject for storing the decorations and fishes

-		- FIelds
+##### Fields
-			- head
+	head
-			- tail
+	tail
-			- size
+	size

-		- Method
+##### Method
-			- accessor
         - getHead
         - getTail
         - getSize